IGU Urban Commission ANNUAL CONFERENCE - Beirut, August 23-27, 2021

 Visa requirements are indicated on the map below:

-FOR THE ABSTRACTS SUBMISSION:
+- FOR INFORMATION FOR THE FEES AND THE ABSTRACTS SUBMISSION:

-Prof. Dr. Céline Rozenblat: email@example.com
+Prof. Dr. Liliane Buccianti-Barakat email@example.com

-FOR THE FEES, VISA AND VENUE:
+- FOR THE VISA AND VENUE:

 Prof. Dr. Liliane Buccianti Barakat: email@example.com